Rhinox-Training/oculusintegration-simulator/README.md

 It will then dissable the simulators input and play the recording until it is done.

 ## The Input Visualizer

+There isn't much extra usage other than showing all the metrics of where the headset and controllers are.
+Also shows which one you are currently operating and in which space.

 ![Editor Input Visualizer Window](https://user-images.githubusercontent.com/76707656/221621796-cb3a4893-8c3e-4d7c-a865-7310d59baab5.png)